hpintoGH/Solar_Tracker_Control_Simulation/README.md

 ### Test Scenarios
 - Sunny Day Simulation: Clear sky conditions from 2023 dataset
 - Cloudy Day Simulation: Overcast conditions from 2023 dataset

-- Data sampled every 30 minutes, where each time step corresponds to 1 second in the simulation.
+In both scenarios data is sampled every 30 minutes, where each time step corresponds to 1 second in the simulation.

 ## Research Applications